chipolux/GameNetworkingSockets/README_P2P.md

 ## Using P2P

-Assuming you have all of those requirements, you can use SteamNetworkingSockets to make P2P connections!
+Assuming you have all of those requirements, you can use GameNetworkingSockets to make P2P connections!

 To compile with ICE support, set USE_STEAMWEBRTC when building the project files: